 To become a good distance swimmer, we're not so interested in the ability to sprint very quickly over short distances.
 Instead we need to emulate great distance swimmers at the elite level and train ourselves to sustain a strong pace over longer distances.
 The best way to do this is to swim sets at CSS pace with short recoveries between swims.
 Compared to sprint or middle distance training, the swims are slightly slower but with much shorter recoveries.

-If you come from a team sport background such as football or rugby you need to be especially careful of getting this right as you are likely to have a natural sprint ability.
+If you come from a team sport background such as football or rugby you need to be especially careful of getting this right as you are likely to have a natural pre-disposition to sprinting.
 Most Arnies fall into this category.
 A key focus to improve your swimming is to tame that competitive instinct to go hard from the gun in training and to set off at a more moderate pace but one that you can sustain.
-At Swim Smooth we affectionately refer to this as 'Taming The Arnie'!
+At Swim Smooth we affectionately refer to this as 'taming the Arnie'!

 The CSS Calculator